Maud de Lacy, Countess of Gloucester: Marriage to the Earl of Gloucester

 On 25 January 1238 which was her fifteenth birthday, Maud married Richard de Clare, 5th Earl of Hertford, and 6th Earl of Gloucester, son of Gilbert de Clare, 4th Earl of Hertford, 5th Earl of Gloucester, and Isabel Marshal.
-Maud was his second wife; his first marriage, which was made clandestinely, to Megotta de Burgh, ended in an annulment.
-Even before the annulment of the Earl's marriage to Megotta, Maud's parents paid King Henry III the enormous sum of 5,000 pounds to obtain his agreement to the marriage.
+Maud was his second wife.
+Maud's parents paid King Henry III the enormous sum of 5,000 pounds to obtain his agreement to the marriage.
 The King supplied her dowry which consisted of the castle of Usk, the manor of Clere, as well as other lands and manors.

 Throughout her marriage, Maud's position as the wife of the most politically significant nobleman of the 13th century was diminished by her mother's control of a third of the Marshal inheritance and her rank as Countess of Lincoln and dowager countess of Pembroke.

 Richard being the heir to one-fifth of the Pembroke earldom was also the guarantor of his mother-in-law's dowry.

 In about 1249/50, Maud ostensibly agreed to the transfer of the manor of Naseby in Northamptonshire, which had formed the greatest part of her maritagium [marriage portion], to her husband's young niece Isabella and her husband, William de Forz, 4th Earl of Albemarle as part of Isabella's own maritagium.
 Years later, after the deaths of both women's husbands, Maud sued Isabella for the property, claiming that it had been transferred against her will.
 Isabella, however, was able to produce the chirograph that showed Maud's participation in the writing of the document; this according to the Common Law signified Maud's agreement to the transaction, and Maud herself was "amerced for litigating a false claim".